 “I’ve been doing nail art for five years now and I’ve never really seen guys wear nail polish,” says Young.
 That idea was the base of what was a summer project for her art foundation, but since then it’s become her life’s mission.
 Starting the @boysinpolish Instagram account earlier this year, she began shooting friends and family on her Fujifilm camera.

 Young encourages the men she photographs to direct their own shoots so that they can “channel themselves.”
 She wants them to pick their location, outfit, nail color, and design.
 While some wear polish on a regular basis, many don’t, but want to after they see the results.

-“There are some guys who go for bright colors and then guys who don’t even want a color.
+“There are some guys who go for bright colours and then guys who don’t even want a colour.
 I’ve done messages on nails and even painted one of the guys own artwork on his nails,” she says, “There are so many possibilities that you can do with nail art.”

 With this idea, Young hopes to one-day to host workshops for young boys.
 She’s even got another younger nephew who she can’t wait to take photos of.
 Along with this, she’s hoping to paint the nails of men around the world, and encourage them to both wear nail polish and become nail artists.

 “The ratio [of male nail artists] compared to female is very small,” she says.
 “I probably only know a couple and none of them are straight.
 I want to open the door for straight men to explore that sort of same creativity.”
 As for men wearing polish, she says she’s been noticing a steady increase in male clients and predicts it to be a “normal thing” in around three years.